 Eventually, beside the right to being taxed, those living abroad and registered at the local Consulate (within a registry called "AIRE") acquired also the right to representation by Members of the Parliament elected abroad- a cherished aim of an extreme-right Member of the Parliament, whose first beneficiary was... a leftist Government whose PM won a critical confidence vote only thanks to the votes of those elected abroad.

-Pity that most Italians abroad knew nothing about their new (and old) rights, and therefore... this website.
+Most Italians abroad knew nothing about their new (and old) rights, and therefore... this website.

 When I re-registered in Italy in 2012, I toyed with the idea of using my old past in political organizational activities and a couple of decades of business experience in organizational change (which involves plenty of negotiations, diplomacy, politics, marketing), to... become a political consultant.